mr-bmv/react-projects/README.md

 # React Projects

-It is projects which I've created for practice some features of React.
+I've create this application for practice some new frameworks and libraries.

 For now it's just two projects:

 - toDo List
 - Star Wars Database